koniz-dev/stream-pulse/docs/api/authentication.md

 ## Authentication Flow

-1. **User signs in with Clerk** - Clerk xử lý authentication chính
+1. **User signs in with Clerk** - Clerk handles primary authentication
-2. **Frontend calls `/api/auth/firebase-token`** - Lấy custom token từ server
+2. **Frontend calls `/api/auth/firebase-token`** - Get custom token from server
-3. **Sign in to Firebase with custom token** - Sử dụng token để authenticate với Firebase
+3. **Sign in to Firebase with custom token** - Use token to authenticate with Firebase
 4. **Access Firebase services** - Chat, real-time features, etc.

 ## Security Notes

-- Custom token chỉ có thể được tạo bởi server với Firebase Admin SDK
+- Custom token can only be created by server with Firebase Admin SDK
-- Token có thời hạn và sẽ expire
+- Token has expiration and will expire
-- Mỗi token được tạo với `clerk_user_id` claim để mapping với Clerk user
+- Each token is created with `clerk_user_id` claim to map with Clerk user
-- API endpoint được bảo vệ bởi Clerk middleware
+- API endpoint is protected by Clerk middleware

 ## Error Handling